 Explore our Shearing the Rams Trail and discover more behind the history and story of Redlands Hill Reserve.

 Corowa is famous as the birthplace of Australian Federation – of great things coming together – and that spirit is on display on this 3.9km walking track.

 Starts at the Corowa town centre and take in retail therapy, Federation historical spots, natural attractions of the Murray River and wetlands.
 Conclude at the Corowa Golf Club – just the spot for a rest and some refreshments.

 Explore the stunning outdoors North of the Murray.
 Gorman Park in Mulwala boasts 110 acres of beautiful natural bushland on the edge of the Murray River, New South Wales.

 A community group named the Grove Trustees and now called Alexandra Park Club purchased the 110 acres of river frontage that was to become Gorman Park in 1925.
 In 2014, walking and cycling trails were completed to make use of the park by visitors easier, and were named in honour of key local residents.

+Part of the longer Corowa Mulwala Cycle Trail, this stretch along the northern shore of the lake is within easy reach of Mulwala town.
 Enjoy the tranquility of the beautiful shoreline of Lake Mulwala on this 2.2km track.
 Cycle or wander along the lake’s edge and you may just catch a glimpse of a platypus.
 This walk is exceptionally scenic as the sun sets.
 The chance to explore Lake Mulwala’s natural environs is one not to be missed.